okTurtles/dnschain/README.md

 You can contribute however you would like!

 Forums, an irc channel, etc. coming soon.
-For now feel free to open issues & pull requests, send an emails to hi at okturtles.com, and/or tweet [@DNSChain](https://twitter.com/dnschain).
+For now feel free to open issues & pull requests, send email to hi at okturtles.com, and/or tweet [@DNSChain](https://twitter.com/dnschain).

 __Style and Process__